anuket-project/anuket-specifications/doc/ref_arch/kubernetes/chapters/chapter03.rst

      - A DaemonSet ensures that the correct nodes run a copy of a pod.
    * - `Job <https://kubernetes.io/docs/concepts/workloads/controllers/job/>`__
      - A job represents a task.
 It creates one or more pods and ensures that the specified number of successful completions is completed.
    * - `CronJob <https://kubernetes.io/docs/concepts/workloads/controllers/cron-jobs/>`__
-     - AA CronJob manages time-based jobs, namely, once at a specified time and repeatedly at specified times.
+     - A CronJob manages time-based jobs, namely, once or repeatedly at specified times.
    * - `StatefulSet <https://kubernetes.io/docs/concepts/workloads/controllers/statefulset/>`__
      - A StatefulSet represents a set of pods with consistent identities.
 Identities are defined as network and storage.

-CPU Management
+CPU Management Policies
-^^^^^^^^^^^^^^
+^^^^^^^^^^^^^^^^^^^^^^^

 CPU management has policies to determine placement preferences to use for workloads that are sensitive to cache affinity or latency.
-Therefore, the workloads must not be moved by the OS scheduler or throttled by the kubelet.
+Therefore, These workloads must not be throttled by the kubelet and their processes must not be scheduled across the CPU cores by the OS scheduler.
 Additionally, some workloads are sensitive to differences between the physical cores and the SMT, while others (such as DPDK-based workloads) are designed to run on isolated CPUs (such as on Linux with a cpuset-based selection of CPUs and isolcpus kernel parameters specifying cores isolated from the general SMP balancing and scheduler algorithms).

 Kubernetes `CPU Manager <https://kubernetes.io/docs/tasks/administer-cluster/cpu-management-policies/>`__ works with Topology Manager.
 Special care needs to be taken of: